-Course Description for BAT4M Grade 12 Accounting Online Course
+Course Description For BAT4M Grade 12 Financial Accounting Principles Online Course

-Summary of Units and Timelines for Grade 12 Accounting BAT4M
+Summary Of Units And Timelines For Grade 12 Financial Accounting Principles BAT4M

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the BAT4M course profile.